 With an ageing population, and 67 being the current retirement age for many, it’s time for businesses to acknowledge a changing workforce and invest in supporting older workers.

 With nearly a fifth (18%) of the population aged 65 and over, the health and safety and indeed welfare of colleagues has never been more relevant.

-The importance of the matter was recently addressed in a government study.
+The importance of the matter was addressed in 2018 in a government study.
 The ‘Future of an Ageing Population’ report outlined that enabling people to work for longer will help society to support a growing number of dependents.
 It is however reliant on “Supporting fuller and longer working lives, removing barriers to remaining in work and enabling workers to adapt to new technologies and other fundamental changes…”